mqAncientHistory/cityOfRome/_posts/TPSacrifice.md

 tells us that it was structurally incorporated into the *quadriportico* itself, and that it housed a statue of Pompey [(Plut. *Brut*.
 14)](http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Plutarch/Lives/Brutus*.html#14).

+{% include lightbox.html
+caption="*Figure 8.* A visual reconstruction of the Curia of Pompey as seen from inside the quadriportico, a derivative work by [Amadscientist (2012)](https://commons.wikimedia.org/wiki/File:Theatre_of_Pompey_highlighted_diagram.png) of an oringal 3D model by Lasha Tskhondia, used under CC BY-SA 3." image="Ewan/FIG8_Curia_Pompey" width="1896" height="932" %}

 After the *curia* in the *forum*[^4] was destroyed by a fire in 52 BC, the Curia of Pompey became a place for the senate to hold meetings